newsch/hairy_plotter/README-dev.md

+## Running the Example

+This requires a running bear server.

+1. Follow the setup instructions below.
+2. Run `python3 examples/sms_bear_gateway.py`
+4. Send text

 ## Running the Bear Speaker

 1. Follow the install instructions below, as appropriate for your machine.
 You can skip the Twilio configuration variables in `.envrc`—Bear doesn't need these.
 2. Run `python3 scripts/tts_worker.py`
+3. Send a message to the bear.
+You can use python3 scripts/send_mqtt_message.py "Happy happy" to test this.

 ## Install Instructions